Respect (The Bill)

 "Respect" is the two-part series finale of the United Kingdom's longest-running police procedural television drama series, The Bill.
-The episodes were written by David Harsent and directed by Reza Moradi, and aired on ITV1 on 24 and 31 August 2010.
+The final two episodes were written by David Harsent and directed by Reza Moradi, and aired on ITV1 on 24 August and 31 August 2010.
 The series finale, and the final scene, were specially written to include all 17 current cast members.

 Background

 The Bill is a long-running police drama set in and around the fictional Sun Hill police station in south London.
 The show's focus is on the work and lives of the officers, led by Superintendent Jack Meadows (Simon Rouse) and Inspector Dale "Smithy" Smith (Alex Walkinshaw).
 Much of the officers' time is spent on the fictional Jasmine Allen estate, the setting for much of "Respect".

+Cancellation announcement

+On 26 March 2010, ITV had announced that The Bill would end production after 27 years on air due to a decline in ratings, since the episodes were reduced to once weekly since July 2009 during the 25th series, as a result of the 9pm post-watershed slot.
+Filming for the final-ever episode of The Bill was completed in June 2010.

 Plot

 Respect: Part I

 Smithy is called to the Jasmine Allen Estate where he discovers a dying teenager, identified as Liam Martin, who has been stabbed by gang members.
 Investigations into his murder lead the team to Jasmine Harris (Faye Daveney), a previous informant of DC Mickey Webb (Chris Simmons).
 Investigations reveal that she lured Liam to where he was killed and she is arrested.
 In interview, Jasmine leads officers to Carlos Miller (Lewis Chase), who is arrested and claims that he killed Liam in self-defence.
 Jasmine is released on bail, against the advice of DC Webb, who believes that she is in danger from other gang members.
 Upon her return to the estate, a gang of boys forces Jasmine into a warehouse, where she is beaten and gang raped.
 A gunshot is heard, and the episode concludes with police arriving at the scene.